IMPORTANT Website terms of use and cookie statement

 Visualisation of the exhibit "FAME's Pathways to Success" (Credit: FAME collective)

-This exhibition has been co-created by FAME collective, led and curated by Tumpa Husna Yasmin Fellows, founder of FAME collective.
+This exhibition was co-created by FAME collective, led and curated by Tumpa Husna Yasmin Fellows, founder of FAME collective.

 Exhibition information

-FAME (female architects of minority ethnic) collective’s research responds to an urgent need for understanding the barriers in architecture, for female architects of minority ethnic.
+FAME (female architects of minority ethnic) collective’s research responded to an urgent need for understanding the barriers in architecture, for female architects of minority ethnic.

 Research process